May 2, 2017

 - Falcon delivers substantial performance gains over Java’s legacy “C2” JIT compiler

-- Zing with Falcon achieves better application SLA metrics, reduces operating costs, and results in an improved customer experience
+- Zing with Falcon achieves better application service level metrics, reduces operating costs, and results in an improved customer experience

 SUNNYVALE, CA – May 2, 2017 – Azul Systems (Azul), the award-winning leader in Java runtime solutions, today announced the immediate availability of Zing 17.03, including its new “Falcon” Just-in-Time (JIT) compiler.
 The Falcon compiler is a high-performance optimizing JIT compiler for Cloud and server-based applications, and is designed to replace the legacy “C2” JIT compiler used in prior versions of Zing as well as in Oracle HotSpot.
 Azul hosted a webinar on May 4, 2017 with further details of Falcon and its unique benefits.